 Wasting resources when mobility signaling (e.g., maintenance of the tunnel, keep alive signaling, etc.) is not turned off for peer-to-peer communication.
 Peer-to-peer communications have particular traffic patterns that often do not benefit from mobility support from the network.
 Thus, the associated mobility support signaling (e.g., maintenance of the tunnel, keep alive signaling, etc.) wastes network resources for no application gain.
 In such a case, it is better to enable mobility support selectively.

-PS7: (Related problem) Complicated deployment with many MIP variants and extensions
+PS7: (Related problem) Deployment with multiple mobility solutions